Emory-CBIS/MMM/Data/readme.txt

-roi_id.txt: module membership of 264 nodes
+1. roi_id.txt: module membership of the Power's 264 nodes
-PNCnoise.RData： SC and FC data with noise (Data can be accessed through the this link: https://drive.google.com/drive/folders/1MoNjYEG68iSvsAPYRr9c5yJldsFo6Fgy?usp=sharing) fitpnc.RData: fitted model for PNCnoise data
+2. PNCnoise.RData： synthetic SC and FC data generated based on the observed SC and FC measures from the PNC study (Data can be accessed through this link: https://drive.google.com/drive/folders/1MoNjYEG68iSvsAPYRr9c5yJldsFo6Fgy?usp=sharing)https://drive.google.com/drive/folders/1MoNjYEG68iSvsAPYRr9c5yJldsFo6Fgy?usp=sharing)
+3. fitpnc.RData: the fitted MMM model using the PNCnoise data
-Boot folder: bootstrap samples for PNCnoise data fit.RDATA： fitted model for PNC data (help set parameter in simulation study) fitsim.RData: fitted model for one simulation replicate
+4. Boot folder: bootstrap samples for the PNCnoise data
+5. fit.RDATA：the fitted MMM model for PNC data (it is used to specify the set parameters in simulation study)
+6. fitsim.RData: the fitted MMM model for one simulation replicate